 Unless D=0, p2=0.5 or r12=1 the exact variance is different from that under the linear model.
 This also shows that the inflation term does not depend on the allele frequency at the unlinked trans locus.
 For the parameters used in the simulation above, we find that E(F)=3.47, agreeing with the results from the simulation.

-Simulations mimicking the original analyses
+Test statistic inflation in the diploid case

 We have demonstrated that the mean and the variance of the test statistic is higher than expected under a simplified haploid model.
-We now use simulations to explore the behavior of the test statistic whilst approximating the original testing conditions in H2014 (Methods).
+We now use simulations to explore the behavior of the test statistic in the diploid context, using the H2014 signals as examples (Methods).
+Because of the scale of the original analysis it is difficult to mimic the conditions that gave rise to the H2014 signals, but we can evaluate the liability for test statistic inflation with respect to the variants reported.

 There were 846 samples in the discovery and a combined 2,131 in the replication datasets used in Hemani at al 2014.
 We reported MBNL1 gene expression being influenced by five cis-trans epistatic interactions, where the cis variant was rs13069559.
-These associations replicated at the Bonferroni level in the independent replication sample.
+These discovered associations replicated at the Bonferroni level in the independent replication sample, but the genomic inflation factor for this locus was 3.15.
 Fitting the fine-mapped additive cis-variant rs67903230 attenuated the cis-trans signals involving rs13069559.
-Using real genotype data we used the rs67903230 variant to simulate a phenotype with a large additive effect, and then performed the 4 d.f. interaction test for association between the originally discovered cis variant rs13069559 and 502510 genotyped markers, excluding the cis chromosome (chromosome 3).
-Any pair of loci that had interaction test statistics surpassing a Bonferroni correction were taken forward to replication.
+We used real genotype data of the rs67903230 variant to simulate a phenotype with a large additive effect, and then performed the 4 d.f. interaction test for association between the originally discovered cis variant rs13069559 and 502510 genotyped markers, excluding the cis chromosome (chromosome 3).
+We used the rs13069559 variant based on the reasoning that if it was detected due to test statistic inflation then it was ascertained for its LD properties with the rs67903230 cis-additve causal variant.
+In the simulations, any pair of loci that had interaction test statistics surpassing a Bonferroni correction were taken forward to replication.
 As in the original analysis, we only allowed one trans-effect per autosome, thus the maximum number of cis-trans interactions for a simulation was 21.
 We performed 40,000 simulations, allowing the phenotypic variance explained by the rs67903230 additive effect to range uniformly from 0 to 50% across the set of simulations.

 Figure 2 shows that the genomic inflation factor related strongly to the variance explained by the additive effect.
 Figure 3 demonstrates that as genomic inflation grows, the number of false positive interactions grows.
 We also observe that it is possible to obtain several false discovery signals per simulation even when the genomic inflation factor is low.

+Extending these simulations to more scenarios by expanding to more loci amongst the H2014 signals resulted in slightly less inflation because we are no longer ascertaining for a locus that is known to have high inflation and high replication rates.

 Replication rate of false discovery signals